 Teaching & Materials

 All the lessons I teach are provided by the companies I work for, via interactive slides.
-The night before, I go through the slides, grab props that pertain to the lesson (such as an apple or a USA flag) and jot down notes to guide my instruction and pacing.
+The night before my lessons, I go through the slides, grab props that pertain to the lesson (such as an apple or a USA flag) and jot down notes to guide my instruction and pacing.

 After the lesson, I write feedback to the parents about their child’s performance.
 Other than that, little outside work is required.